AlexSimpler/discordcaptcha/README.md

 ```bash
 TOKEN=your_token_here
 ```
-You will also have to add the verified role id inside the `config.json` file.
+You will also have to add the verified role id inside the `config.json` file, you can get the role id by doing: `\@role_name`.
 To then launch it, you can just do `node server.js`.

 ## Copyright